Get heatindex

 .
 The heatindex

-function takes two arguments: the absolute air temperature in Kelvin and the relative humdity from 0 to 1.
-Below are some (rather trivial) examples.
+function takes three arguments: the pressure in pascal, the air temperature in kelvin, and the relative humidity from 0 to 1.
+Below are some examples.

 Given a single temperature, e.g., 300 K, and a single relative humidity, e.g., 0.5, we can calculate the heat index as follows.